Built on Meditations, Letters to Lucilius, the Discourses, the Enchiridion, and On Anger. Every quotation cited to book and section.

 - 5.Deletion is yours, in the app.
 Account, entries, conversations: deleted from inside the app, no email, no support ticket.

 This page keeps its own ledger honest too.
 We use PostHog analytics to see which sections earn attention.
-If you join the list, your email is stored in Supabase and used for Lumis and nothing else.
-Ask Marcus questions are processed by Anthropic to answer you, and are never stored with your email.
+Ask Marcus questions are processed by Anthropic to answer you, and are never stored.

 The long version is at /privacy.
 It says the same things.